The Rocky Horror Picture Show: Theatrical

 A second film poster was created using a set of red lipstick-painted lips with the tagline "A Different Set of Jaws", a spoof of the poster for the film Jaws (which was also released in 1975).
 The lips of former Playboy model Lorelei Shark are featured on the poster.

 With Pink Flamingos (1972) and Reefer Madness (1936) making money in midnight showings nationwide, a Fox executive, Tim Deegan, was able to talk distributors into midnight screenings, starting in New York City on April Fools' Day of 1976.
-It was the "Secret" film, on 20 May, in the first Seattle International Film Festival.
-The cult following started shortly after the film began its midnight run at the Waverly Theater in New York City, then spread to other counties in New York, and to Uniondale, Long Island.
-Rocky Horror was not only found in the larger cities but throughout the United States, where many attendees would get in free if they arrived in costume.
-The western division of the film's release included the U.A.
-Cinemas in Fresno and Merced, the Cinema J. in Sacramento, the UC Theatre in Berkeley and the Covell in Modesto.
-In New Orleans, an early organised performance group was active with the release there, as well as in such cities as Pittsburgh, Pennsylvania, and Chicago (at the Biograph Theater).
+It was also the "Secret" film, on 20 May, in the first Seattle International Film Festival.
+The cult following started shortly after the film began its midnight run at the Waverly Theater in New York City, then spread to other places in New York State and beyond.
+Rocky Horror played not only in the larger cities but throughout the United States, and in some theatres attendees were admitted free if they arrived in costume.
+A live performance under the film was organised with the release in New Orleans, as well as in such U.S. cities as Pittsburgh and Chicago (at the Biograph Theater).

-In St. Louis, the Varsity Theatre began showing Rocky Horror in March 1976 as its main feature for three weeks, making it one of the first 30 theatres in the United States to screen the film.
-Owner Pete Piccione subsequently brought it back as a midnight movie on weekends through 1976 and 1977.
+In St. Louis, the Varsity Theatre began showing Rocky Horror in March 1976 as its main feature for three weeks.
+Owner Pete Piccione brought it back as a midnight movie on weekends through 1976 and 1977.
 By mid-1978, the Varsity was running Rocky Horror every weekend at midnight, and by May 1979 it had logged at least 60 consecutive weekends; the run continued until the theatre closed in January 1988.
-Before long, nearly every screening of the film was accompanied by a live fan cast.
+Before long, nearly every screening of the film was accompanied by a live performance by a cast of fans.